Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample10_SingleCategoryClassify.md

 # Perform Custom Single Category Classification on Documents
 This sample demonstrates how to run a single category classification action in one or more documents.
+In order to use this feature, you need to train a model with your own data.
+For more information on how to do the training, see [train model][train_model].

 To get started you will need a Text Analytics endpoint and credentials.
 See [README][README] for links and instructions.

 ## Creating a `TextAnalyticsClient`